Adarsh01208/Foodvilla/README.md

 npm start
 ```

-Visit `http://localhost:3000` in your web browser to access NamasteReact.
+Visit `http://localhost:3000` in your web browser to access Foodvilla.

 ## 6. Configuration

-NamasteReact uses a live API for fetching restaurant data.
+Foodvilla uses a live API for fetching restaurant data.
 No additional configuration is required for basic setup.

 ## 7. Code Snippets